 As the MOBA game’s champion roster expanded over the years, new races were introduced alongside new regions.
 As it stands, there are currently 13 regions in total, some of which do not even exist on the same plane.

-While not all of these Runeterra regions were mentioned in Arcane, many key League of Legends factions were, and are starting to play significant roles in developing the story as we learn in Season 1 Act 3.
+While not all of these Runeterra regions were mentioned in the series, many key League of Legends factions were, and are starting to play significant roles in developing the story as we learn in Season 1 Act 3.

-Here are all the Runeterra regions that were referenced in Arcane so far.
+Here are all the Runeterra regions that were referenced in the anime so far.

 Warning: Major spoilers if you haven’t watched Arcane Act 1, 2, and 3.

 List of League of Legends Runeterra regions referenced in Arcane Season 1

 Piltover and Zaun

 This two-in-one region needs no introduction, for they form the backdrop of Arcane.